ecellvit/FuturePreneurs-22/README.md

 - Once all the questions are finished, then a finish button will appear and once submitted, user will be directed to Thank You Page.
 ![image](https://user-images.githubusercontent.com/66114276/197696170-224584e7-97bf-4ab7-bcab-03fabcf535c8.png)
----

----

----

-### 💀 Marking scheme for multiple options correct from Backend :
+### ☑️ Marking scheme for multiple options correct from Backend :
 ![image](https://user-images.githubusercontent.com/66114276/197696149-0d391686-721d-440f-affc-3ac0c016c475.png)
 - If and only if all the correct options are selected, you'll be awarded 4 points.
 - If even one incorrect option is selected, the team will lose 1 point.
 - No points will be awarded if the question is left unanswered.

-### 💀 Marking scheme for Single options correct from Backend :
+### ☑️ Marking scheme for Single options correct from Backend :
 ![image](https://user-images.githubusercontent.com/66114276/197696163-942bfeac-e8a9-4b79-b75b-f57d674417eb.png)

 - 4 points will be awarded if the correct option is selected.
 - Team will lose 1 point if any incorrect option is selected.
 - No points will be awarded if the question is left unanswered.

 ## Round 1.1

-### Selecting Area through RPG game

-Here the user had to choose between five locations to place his resort into.
+Here the user had to choose between five locations to place the resort into.

 ![round-one](/public/readme/one.png)